aquaphoenix15/Helixscript/README.md

 Helixscript is a lightweight scripting language based from java 17.
 It is a simple language that will be extended as I work on it slowly.
 I am open to suggestions of keywords or what some things might do or make.

 ## Improvements to Helixscript
-Suggestions will be accepted of anything below here: https://forms.gle/7hwQGJU9UmFFUdfb8
+Suggestions will be accepted of anything below [here](https://forms.gle/7hwQGJU9UmFFUdfb8)

 ### Language differences
 Suggestions such as what keyword to take from another language: